heyhimansh/bank_responsive_web/README.md

 # Bank Responsive Web

 Welcome to the Bank Responsive Web project!
-This web application is designed to provide users with easy access to banking services across various devices.
-Built using React JavaScript, Tailwind CSS, and Framer Motion, this website offers a modern, responsive design for seamless user experience.
+This web application is your sole frontend project, designed to provide users with easy access to banking services across various devices.
+Built using React for the frontend logic, JavaScript for scripting, Tailwind CSS for styling, and Framer Motion for animations, this website offers a modern, responsive design for seamless user experience.

 ## Features